PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Methodology

 Subsequently, the decision in $\Theta$ with the highest aggregated belief after considering all $n$ LLM agents is determined as the final decision, $\overline{X}$, as:

 Finally, we can obtain the crowdsourced preference $\overline{\Lambda}$ as:

+Through the fusion procedures of individual preference beliefs described above, we effectively leverage the diversity of the LLM crowd while mitigating associated downsides, such as increased potential uncertainty and conflicts.
 The crowdsourced preference is generated each time the PbRL algorithm queries for a preference between a pair of trajectory segments rolled out from the current robot policy.
 This synthetic preference adheres to the same format as those obtained from human teachers, denoted as $\Lambda$ in Section \ref{PF}.
-As a result, the PrefCLM framework can be seamlessly integrated into the reward learning phase in any PbRL frameworks, offering a plug-and-play solution that harnesses the collective intelligence of multiple LLM agents in evaluating robot behaviors.
-This integration enhances the feedback efficiency of the PbRL process, eliminating the need for extensive human efforts in providing feedback or engineering scripted teachers.
+As a result, the PrefCLM framework can be seamlessly integrated into the reward learning phase in any PbRL frameworks, offering a plug-and-play solution, eliminating the need for extensive human efforts in providing feedback.